 We kicked off our 12 trips in 12 months goal for 2017 by taking a weekend trip to San Antonio, TX!
 I’m hoping to document all our trips in a manner that is both helpful & fun for y’all.
-Let me know what y’all like, dislike & if there’s any questions!
+Let me know what y’all like, dislike & if there are any questions!
 Let’s get started in San Antonio, TX friends!!

 Where we stayed:

 - aLoft San Antonio – I found this hotel on the Hotel Tonight app, I chose a hotel that wasn’t downtown since we hadn’t planned to do much downtown.
 And with downtown hotels, they charge you for daily parking/valet which I’m not cool with.
 And they had free wi-fi which is always nice! aLoft staff was extremely friendly & helpful.
 The room was very clean, trendy & thoughtfully set up.
 It was located next to a Target which was great to grab a carton of Almond milk for Emily to put into the room’s mini-fridge.

 Where We Ate (worth mentioning, not including room service & food trucks):